citusdata/citus_docs/reference/configuration.rst

 citus.max_assign_task_batch_size (integer)
 *******************************************

-The task tracker executor on the master synchronously assigns tasks in batches to the deamon on the workers.
+The task tracker executor on the coordinator synchronously assigns tasks in batches to the deamon on the workers.
 This parameter sets the maximum number of tasks to assign in a single batch.
 Choosing a larger batch size allows for faster task assignment.
 However, if the number of workers is large, then it may take longer for all workers to get tasks.
-This parameter can be set at runtime and is effective on the master.
+This parameter can be set at runtime and is effective on the coordinator.

 citus.max_running_tasks_per_node (integer)
 ****************************************************************